As in... they don't have a gender.

 Gimli: ...and this has led to the belief that there are no dwarf women, and that dwarves just spring up out of holes in the ground!
 Which is, of course, ridiculous.

 - The surviving long-lived ents in The Lord of the Rings are all male, due to an estrangement with the entwives thousands of years ago (the ents tended deep forest, the entwives cultivated land) never to be seen again, despite the ents' best efforts to find them again over the millennia.
+It is heavily implied that the entwives still exist, but they are never found during the trilogy.

 - From Harry Potter: